Ethos6326/STM32F401RE_Nucleo/README.md

-Testing using PyOCD to remove the use of STM32CubeIDE.
+Successfully removed the use of STM32CubeIDE.
+More documentation to come.